 Class: III B.Sc.
-BT Course Code: 16BTU502A Course Name: Bioinformatics Batch: 2016
+BT Course Name: Bioinformatics Course Code: 17BTU502A Batch: 2017

 GI "GenInfo Identifier" sequence identification number, in this case, for the protein translation.
-The CL system of acqueres identifiers runs percellel to the The GI system of sequence identifiers runs parallel to the accession.version system, which was implemented by GenBank, EMBL, and DDBJ in February 1999. translation The amino acid translation corresponding to the nucleotide coding sequence (CDS).
+The GI system of sequence identifiers runs parallel to the accession.version system, which was implemented by GenBank, EMBL, and DDBJ in February 1999. translation The amino acid translation corresponding to the nucleotide coding sequence (CDS).
 In many cases, the translations are conceptual and can indicate whether the CDS is based on experimental or non-experimental evidence. • gene A region of biological interest identified as a gene and for which a name has been assigned.
-The base span for the gene feature is dependent on the furthest 5' and 3' features. complement Indicates that the feature is located on the complementary strand. complement indicates that the reactive is located on the complementary strand. • Other Examples of other records that show a variety of biological features; a graphic format is also available for each sequence record and visually Features represents the annotated features: • AF165912 (gene, promoter, TATA signal, mRNA, 5'UTR, CDS, 3'UTR) GenBank flat file • AF090832 (protein bind, gene, 5'UTR, mRNA, CDS, 3'UTR) GenBank flat file • L00727 (alternatively spliced mRNAs) GenBank flat file A complete list of features is available from the resources noted above .
-The ORIGIN may be left blank, may appear as "Unreported," or may give ORIGIN a local pointer to the sequence start, usually involving an experimentally determined restriction cleavage site or the genetic locus (if available).
+The base span for the gene feature is dependent on the furthest 5' and 3' features. complement Indicates that the feature is located on the complementary strand. • Other Features Examples of other records that show a variety of biological features; a graphic format is also available for each sequence record and visually represents the annotated features: • AF165912 (gene, promoter, TATA signal, mRNA, 5'UTR, CDS, 3'UTR) GenBank flat file • AF090832 (protein bind, gene, 5'UTR, mRNA, CDS, 3'UTR) GenBank flat file • L00727 (alternatively spliced mRNAs) GenBank flat file A complete list of features is available from the resources noted above.
+ORIGIN The ORIGIN may be left blank, may appear as "Unreported," or may give a local pointer to the sequence start, usually involving an experimentally determined restriction cleavage site or the genetic locus (if available).
 The sequence data begin on the line immediately below ORIGIN.
-To view/save the sequence data only, display the record in FASTA format . -- ---
+To view/save the sequence data only, display the record in FASTA format .